Vincent Simmons: 1977 events

 On May 22, 1977, Karen and Sharon Sanders of Marksville, Avoyelles Parish, 14-year-old white twins, reported to family that they had been raped by a black man two weeks before, on May 9.
-In statements to police, the twins claimed that they, along with their 18-year-old cousin Keith Laborde (revealed to have been 20 at the time), had encountered a black man at the 7-11 in Marksville.
+In statements to police, the twins claimed that they, along with their 18-year-old cousin Keith Laborde (revealed to have been 20 at the time), had encountered a black man at a 7-Eleven in Marksville.
 They gave him a ride, and he produced a knife and forced all three to get into the trunk of the car.
 After driving to an isolated location, he took out each twin and raped her separately, then returned the three to town and set them free at the cemetery.
 The twins said that their attacker threatened to have his buddies come after them if they told anyone.
 At the time of their statements to the police, the twins did not describe or identify their attacker, saying that "all blacks looks alike."

 Avoyelles Parish Police picked up Vincent Simmons the next day on May 23 in Marksville, where he was walking.
 He had been back about a week after spending several years in Texas.
 At the police station, they placed him in a line-up of seven men, including one white man.
 Simmons was positioned in the center of the group and was the only man who was handcuffed.
 Three police officers do not agree among themselves as to whether Simmons was in handcuffs in the lineup, or photographed in handcuffs with the group at a different time.
 From that group, the Sanders twins and Laborde all identified Simmons as their attacker.

 Simmons was taken into an interrogation room.
 According to him, when he refused to make a statement about the purported crimes, he was manhandled by one of the officers, while still handcuffed, pushed down, and kicked while on the floor.
 He struggled to his feet and was shot in the chest by deputy Robert LaBorde.
 He later came to in the hospital, and was taken back to the police station after some treatment.

 The police version of events is that Simmons, still in handcuffs, disarmed Officer Melvin Villamarette and tried to fire at LaBorde, but was unable to release the safety.
 Simmons allegedly shouted, "You will never take me alive," before LaBorde shot him in the chest, inches from his heart.
 Simmons was never charged for this alleged attack.

 Prosecutor Eddie Knoll gained an indictment against Simmons from the parish grand jury on two counts of aggravated rape.